iuliailies/Connect-4/README.md

 # Connect-4
-Connect 4 game, with GUI and a basic AI algortihm
+Connect 4 game, with TkInter GUI and a basic AI minimax algortihm